▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Breeding and buying a Jämthund

 In Sweden the Jämthund has long been known beyond hunting circles and is popular as a versatile utility and companion dog.
 In other countries of the world, However, the swedish pedigree dog is very rare.
 Although you can find breeders in Germany, Great Britain, the Netherlands and North America, searching and waiting for a purebred puppy can sometimes take years.
-Therefore, it is advisable to contact a registered association for Nordic dogs, that can help you find breeders in Scandinavia.
+So, it is advisable to contact a registered association for Nordic dogs, that can help you find breeders in Scandinavia.

 What do I have to consider when buying a Jämthund?